ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 A few things need to be noted here.

 + How would you define a condition to the computer?
-Well, let’s try to think about it from the very basic level.
+Well, let's try to think about it from the very basic level.
 A condition is something that evaluates to either true or false.
-In computer’s world, we have 0 representing falsity and any non-zero number representing truth.
+In computer's world, we have 0 representing falsity and any non-zero number representing truth.
 Usually we would use the **relational operators** to express any condition.
 The relational operators let us check equality or inequality of two items and also if one is greater or lesser than the other.

 + The condition gets evaluated to 0 if false and 1 if true.
 If the evaluation results in 1, the statements within the pair of braces that follow get executed.
 But if the result is 0, the program skips past it.